jaypmorgan/experiment/docs/source/index.rst

 This installs the latest available version.
 Other versions (including non-stable) can be found on github: https://github.com/jaypmorgan/labscribe

-Once installed, you can try out the different recording formats such as GoogleSheets: :ref:`googlesheet`
+Once installed, you can try out the different recording formats such as GoogleSheets.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    googlesheet
+   sqlite
    modules